 Throughout the day representatives from the APS Colleges provide information about the various specialisations within psychology.
 A schedule of the presentations will be provided on the day .

 Entry is free.
 The expo is promoted using branch and university student email lists.
 Please contact Nicola Burton (firstname.lastname@example.org or tel 07 3365 6282) for more information.

 National Psychology Week is held each year during the second week of November.
 Past Branch activities have included a display stand at a major shopping centre, displays in Brisbane City Council libraries, public talks, and members events.
 If you have ideas for additional activities during this year's National Psychology Week, please let us know.

-Several groups were awarded small grants to support promotional activities during National Psychology Week in 2011 and 2012.
-We will invite applications from members in 2013.
+Several groups were awarded small grants to support promotional activities during National Psychology Week in 2011-2014.
 Examples of successful recipient activites are below.